Common Discomforts in Pregnancy

 Unfortunately, hemorrhoids do not just attack later in life as many of us think.
 In fact, up to 30% of pregnant women suffer from hemorrhoids at some point during their pregnancy or labor.
 Hemorrhoids are actually a type of varicose vein.
 They appear on and around the rectum and are caused by poor circulation in the lower extremities.
 The added weight of your uterus sometimes interferes with the function of your pelvic blood vessels, causing blood to pool and form hemorrhoids.
 Typically occurring in the third trimester or during labor, hemorrhoids usually itch but they can also cause pain and bleeding.

 If you are suffering from hemorrhoids, then it is a good idea to try to relieve the pain and swelling that they cause.
 Baking soda is a great hemorrhoid treatment try taking a warm baking soda bath, or apply a baking soda paste directly to the hemorrhoids.
 If you are constipated, try to eat more fiber and drink lots of water, as constipation can make hemorrhoids worse.
 Your hemorrhoids should go away after you give birth.
 However, if they linger for more than a few months, contact your health care provider.
-To prevent the formation of hemorrhoids, find compression stockings from a provider such as RejuvaHealth to increase blood flow and circulation.
+To prevent the formation of hemorrhoids, try compression stockings to increase blood flow and circulation.

 Constipation is the bane of every pregnant woman.
 Affecting more than 50% of all pregnant women, constipation is a very common pregnancy discomfort.
 Unfortunately, it can be very unpleasant, causing abdominal pain and bloating and even hemorrhoids.